AVSystem/developer-zone/docs/Cloud_integrations/webhooks.md

 ![Active webhook](images/active-webhook.png "Active webhook")

 !!! warning
-    An event handler is automatically deactivated after several failed attempts.
+    An event handler is automatically deactivated after several consecutive failed attempts.
 Manually reactivate the event handler to continue using the data integration.